GOLDEN RULES FOR ALL MEMBERS

 CHANGE OF GENERAL RULES

 54) None of the General Rules shall be altered or amended, or added to without the sanction of a majority at the Annual General Meeting, or a Special General Meeting convened for that purpose.
 Proposals for rule changes must be given in writing and be seconded in writing and submitted to the secretary by March 1st.
 In exceptional circumstances the Committee may submit propositions after March 1st.
 Any proposition due for consideration by the Annual General Meeting may be amended at the time of the Annual General Meeting, and without prior notice.
+Those entitled to cast votes at the AGM are Senior, OAP, Disabled (over 16) and Intermediate members.
+Juniors and minors, along with non-fishing members are not entitled to vote.

 COURTESY TO OTHER MEMBERS